metadream/deno-cross/README.md

 ### Constructor

-To start the web server, you simply write a single line of code `core.listen()`.
+To start the web server, you simply write a single line of code `app.listen()`.
-The instance of `core` has three main methods as follow:
+The instance of `app` has three main methods as follow:

 - `serve(path)` `path` is the relative path of static resources directory.
   `serve` method is the syntactic sugar for `get` routing, so the `path` must